Kyle Fuller (offensive lineman): Houston Texans

-Fuller was drafted by the Houston Texans in the seventh round with the 243rd overall pick in the 2017 NFL Draft.
+Fuller was selected by the Houston Texans in the seventh round with the 243rd overall pick in the 2017 NFL draft.
 He played in nine games with two starts as a rookie.

 On September 1, 2018, Fuller was waived by the Texans and was signed to the practice squad the next day.

 Washington Redskins

 On December 11, 2018, Fuller was signed by the Washington Redskins off the Texans practice squad.
 He was waived on April 30, 2019.

 Miami Dolphins

 On May 16, 2019, Fuller signed with the Miami Dolphins.
 He was released during final roster cuts on August 31, 2019.

 Seattle Seahawks

 On September 2, 2019, Fuller was signed to the Seattle Seahawks practice squad.
 On December 31, 2019, Fuller was promoted to the Seahawks active roster.

 Fuller was suspended the first two games of the 2020 season for violating the NFL policy on substances of abuse.
 He was reinstated from suspension and activated to the roster on September 23, 2020.

 Fuller signed an exclusive-rights free agent contract with the Seahawks on April 20, 2021.

 Fuller re-signed with the Seahawks on March 18, 2022.